-Consider the QRNG described in the previous section, and let us consider that we run it repeatedly 'to infinity'-i.e. we use it repeatedly to generate bits and concatenate them together to produce, in the limit, the binary sequence $\mathbf{x} = x_1 x_2 \dots x_n \dots$ Here we consider the sequence $\mathbf{x}$ produced in such a manner and show that, under our assumptions, it is guaranteed to be incomputable.
-Note that we are using the Measurement assumption here, since we must assume that $\mathbf{x}$ is actually produced (not that, for example, all infinite sequences are generated in different universes).
+Consider the QRNG described in the previous section, and let us consider that we run it repeatedly "to infinity;" that is, we use it repeatedly to generate bits and concatenate them together to produce, in the limit, the binary sequence $\mathbf{x} = x_1x_2 \dots x_n \dots$ Here we consider the sequence \mathbf{x} produced in such a manner and show that, under our assumptions, it is guaranteed to be incomputable.
+Note that we are using the measurement assumption here, since we must assume that \mathbf{x} is actually produced (not that, for example, all infinite sequences are generated in different universes).

-Before presenting our argument we note that Martin-Löf's theorem in algorithmic information theory [29] shows that there are no pure, true or perfect random sequences: there are patterns in every sequence, a deterministic provable fact which is much stronger than the typical highly probable results (facts true with probability one) proved in probability theory.
-As we cannot speak about pure, true or perfect randomness we have no option but to study degrees and symptoms of randomness: some sequences are more random than others.
-Uniform distribution within a sequence (Borel normality [30]) is a symptom of randomness: however, there exist computable uniformly distributed sequences, e.g. Champernowne sequence [29] which are far from being random in any meaningful way.
+Before presenting our argument we note that Martin-Löf's theorem in algorithmic information theory [34] shows that there are no pure, true, or perfect random sequences: there are patterns in every sequence, a deterministic provable fact which is much stronger than the typical highly probable results (facts true with probability one) proved in probability theory.
+Because we cannot speak about pure, true or perfect randomness we have no option but to study degrees and symptoms of randomness: some sequences are more random than others.
+Uniform distribution within a sequence (Borel normality [35]) is a symptom of randomness; however, there exist computable uniformly distributed sequences (e.g., the Champernowne sequence [34]), which are far from being random in any meaningful way.
 Unpredictability is another symptom; (strong) incomputability is one mathematical way to express it.
-Uniform distribution and unpredictability are independent; while the lack of uniform distribution can be easily mitigated by procedures à la von Neumann [31], transforming a computable sequence into an incomputable one is a much more difficult problem.
+Uniform distribution and unpredictability are independent; while the lack of uniform distribution can be easily mitigated by procedures à la von Neumann [36], transforming a computable sequence into an incomputable one is a much more difficult problem.

 Quantum randomness is usually qualified in terms of the probability distribution of the source.
 This only allows for probabilistic claims about the outcomes of individual measurements.
 For example, with probability one any sequence of quantum random bits is incomputable; such a statement is weaker than saying that the sequence is provably incomputable.
-Nevertheless, claims made in different articles, even recent ones like [23, 32] or websites [33, 34], according to which "perfect randomness can be obtained via quantum experiments", are only of this statistical nature.
-Here we are able to prove the guaranteed incomputability of quantum randomness; but, due to Martin-Löf's theorem, even this result cannot be called "perfect randomness".
+Nevertheless, claims made in different articles, even recent ones such as Refs.
+[28,37] or web sites [38,39], according to which "perfect randomness can be obtained via quantum experiments," are only of this statistical nature.
+Here we are able to prove the guaranteed incomputability of quantum randomness; however, due to Martin-Löf's theorem, even this result cannot be called "perfect randomness."

-For the sake of contradiction let us assume that $\mathbf{x}$ as described above is computable.
-Then, by definition, there must exist a Turing machine T (and thus a computable function) that can be associated with $\mathbf{x}$ allowing us to predict with certainty every value $x_i$ .
-From the e.p.r. assumption, it follows that each observable $o_i$ is value definite and $v_i(o_i, C) = x_i$ .
-This contradicts the implications of Corollary 18.
-Thus we conclude that $\mathbf{x}$ must be incomputable.
+For the sake of contradiction let us assume that \mathbf{x} as described above is computable.
+Then, by definition, there must exist a Turing machine T (and thus a computable function) that can be associated with \mathbf{x} allowing us to predict with certainty every value x_i .
+From the e.p.r. assumption, it follows that each observable o_i is value definite and $v_i(o_i, C) = x_i$.
+This contradicts the implications of Corollary 3.
+Thus we conclude that \mathbf{x} must be incomputable.

-This proof can easily show the stronger claim: that $\mathbf{x}$ is bi-immune, that is, no infinite sub-sequence of $\mathbf{x}$ is computable.
+This proof can easily show the stronger claim: that \mathbf{x} is bi-immune; that is, no infinite subsequence of \mathbf{x} is computable.
 This can easily by seen by the same argument: if there was a computable subsequence then we could assign definite values to the observables giving rise to this subsequence, contradicting our assumption of value indefiniteness everywhere.